5/4/2021

 Chief Executive Officer

-Yes, Aaron.
-Look, I would say short term here, we're already focused operationally running the company.
-But remember, we just closed the NMB transaction two months ago.
-It seems like forever and there's a lot of heavy lift there.
-We still have to finish cars and do the three non-core businesses, you know, which will get out, you know, we have to make a year out of the portfolio and not only bring in $900 million in proceeds, so we still have a heavy lift going on there.
-And then remember at the same time, we're going to be starting the integration of the layer business into the portfolio.
-So we've actually got a lot of that simple work going on, and looking at a couple of targeted M&A opportunities as I had mentioned.
-But I think that has a lot going on portfolio wise still this year, and with all of the issues we talked about, you know, managing all material inputs and pricing and all that, and kind of a crazy but fun year.
-You know, we've got our hands full.
-So I would say portfolio kind of getting to kind of where we want it.
-Again, we would never take off the table looking at some transformative things, but you know, generally cleaning up the non-core, getting layered in and operationally, we're really just those as a grindstone here.
+Yeah, look, I would say short-term here, we're very focused operationally running the company.
+But remember, we just closed the N&P transaction two months ago.
+It seems like forever, and there's a lot of heavy lift there.
+We still have to finish cars and do the three non-core businesses, you know, which we'll get out, you know, after mid-year out of the portfolio.
+And that'll bring in $900 million of proceeds.
+So we still have a heavy lift there. going on there.
+And then remember, at the same time, we're going to be starting the integration of the Laird business into the portfolio.
+So we've got a lot of that simple work going on, in addition to looking at a couple of targeted M&A opportunities, as I had mentioned.
+But I think that has a lot going on portfolio-wise still this year, and with all of the issues we talked about, you know, marriage and it kind of increased the fund year.
+You know, we found our hands full.
+So I would say portfolio kind of getting to kind of where we wanted.
+Again, we would never take off the table looking at some transformative things, but, you know, generally cleaning up the knock or getting layered in and operationally, we're really just those are the grindstones here.

 speaker